CMPT-276-SUMMER-2025/final-project-22-vines/README.md

     cd backend

+    Create a .env file in /backend and copy paste the contents from .env file ithat will be in the zipped file attached with Milestone 2 submission.

+    Create a JSON file as `serviceAccountKey.json` And copy paste the contents from serviceAccountKey.json found in the zipped file attached with Milestone 2 submission.

     Install dependencies:

     npm install

-    Create a .env file in /backend with.
-And copy paste the contents from .env file in the zipped file attached with Milestone 2 submission.

-    Create a JSON file as `serviceAccountKey.json` And copy paste the contents from serviceAccountKey.json the zipped file attached with Milestone 2 submission.

     Start the backend server:

     node server.js